marieblasi/wro2024-robotek/README.md

 ### *4. Code for the Raspberry PI 4*

 We usedd the MicroSD card to connect to one of the computers, which we then linked to the Wi-Fi network.
 We configured its MicroSD card and began developing the code.
-This includes the modules for `motors`, `detectColors`, `ser`, and `main`.
+This includes the modules for `motors.py`, `detectColors.py`, `ser.py`, and `main.py`.

 ### *5. Code for the motors*